 Teen Yoga & Mental Health

 Teen yoga is a positive intervention.
 It is a powerful tool for promoting teen mental health—naturally.
 This ancient practice is surprisingly effective.
 It enhances health and well-being, protects against substance abuse, and helps teens learn self-care.
 As a tool in the recovery process, yoga for teens can help avoid relapse by providing an alternative way to relieve stress and reduce fear.

 For adolescents, whose brains are still developing, learning to self-regulate is key to a healthy body and mind.
 Yoga helps build the brain’s executive function.
 This is the part of the brain that regulates impulse control and how we react to stress and challenging emotions and situations.
 Mindfulness practices like yoga and meditation calm the limbic system, which ignites primitive drives and catalyzes risk-taking behaviors.
 In addition, it enhances the work of the prefrontal cortex, which makes decisions and regulates emotions.

 Yoga also supports the mind-body connection—a link that is increasingly broken for young people.
 The typical habits of today’s teens, include massive tech consumption and less time spent outdoors.
-This prevent them from being “in the moment.”
+This prevents them from being “in the moment.”
 In addition, this can lead to a feeling of disembodiment.
 Furthermore, it can create an inability to tune in to what the body wants and needs.
-Synchronizing breath and movement on the mat helps heal that disconnect, cultivating deeper awareness of one’s internal state.
+Synchronizing breath and movement on the mat helps heal that disconnect, cultivating a deeper awareness of one’s internal state.
 And the more you pay attention to your body, the better you treat it.
-Hence, self-care is a vital protective factor against mental illness and substance abuse, which makes yoga and health a great team in multiple ways.
+Self-care is a vital protective factor against mental illness and substance abuse, which makes yoga and health a great team in multiple ways.

 Enhancing Enthusiasm and Self-esteem